WebEngage/podspecs/README.md

-This Repository contains all the public releases of WebEngage SDK.
+This Repository contains all the internal/public releases of WebEngage SDK.

 ### 3.4.1
 - Added support for Rich Template based push notifications on iOS 10, Requires Xcode8 and the device running the app should be at least 10.0.
 Introduces 2 templates i.
 Big Image (Shows Image when Push is expanded), ii.
 Carousel (A list of images with its own Title, Description and CTA)